Glamorgan County Cricket Club in 2016

-The 2016 season marks Glamorgan County Cricket Club's 129th year of existence and its 95th as a first-class cricket county.
-In 2016, Glamorgan is playing in the Second Division of the County Championship, and the South Groups of both the 50-over Royal London One-Day Cup and the NatWest t20 Blast.
-It is the first season in charge for head coach Robert Croft.
-The club captain is overseas player Jacques Rudolph.
-Unlike other counties, Glamorgan is competing in limited-overs cricket without a nickname for the fourth year in a row.
+The 2016 season was Glamorgan County Cricket Club's 129th year of existence and its 96th as a first-class cricket county.
+They finished eighth in the Second Division of the County Championship and seventh in the South Group of the 50-over One-Day Cup; meanwhile, after finishing second in the South Group of the T20 Blast, they were beaten by 90 runs by Yorkshire in the quarter-finals.
+This was the first season as head coach for former player Robert Croft.
+The club captain was overseas player Jacques Rudolph.
+Unlike most other counties, Glamorgan competed in limited-overs cricket without a nickname for the fourth year in a row.